PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 11:19:11
+Last updated: 2024-04-08 11:19:44
-Random Quote: Weakness is not in us, it is what we have outside. - Professor
+Random Quote: Barney: "Her butt?"Marshall: "What is it, too much?"Lily: "Too low?"Robin: "Or ist it an issue of access?" - Robin Scherbatsky